Robust 3D reconstruction of dynamic scenes from single-photon lidar using Beta-divergences: Introduction

-Here, we consider lidar data acquired using SPAD arrays and investigate a new 3D reconstruction algorithm that accounts for the temporal correlation between successive point clouds to be reconstructed.
+In this paper, we consider lidar data acquired using SPAD arrays and investigate a new 3D reconstruction algorithm that accounts for the temporal correlation between successive point clouds to be reconstructed.
 More precisely, we address the problem of the reconstruction of a temporal series of point clouds, where each point cloud is associated with a different integration period, over which the pulsed laser emits an arbitrary number of pulses.
 This integration period is user-defined and we assume that the scene is quasi-static during that period.
+In contrast to \cite{Altmann2019}, the sequential reconstruction by the proposed algorithm is performed after an arbitrary number of periods and thus does not make any assumptions regarding the number of detection events to be used in the reconstruction of each point cloud.
 The most basic and fastest method to estimate the distance of an object from a SPL histogram is via log-matched filtering but this method fails if the background level due to ambient illumination and light scattering is too high.
 In such cases where the background cannot be neglected, it is traditionally included in the observation model and is estimated to improve the depth estimation.
 However, the resulting model makes the estimation process more complicated and slower iterative schemes (optimization-based \cite{shin2016computational} or simulation-based \cite{altmann2016lidar}) are classically used.
 Strong ambient levels are encountered in many practical applications, for instance in long-range imaging applications in free-space \cite{Pawlikowska:17,Li2019_arxiv,Li2020} and challenging imaging applications through scattering media such as turbid underwater environments \cite{maccarone2015underwater,halimiwater,Maccarone:19} and through fog/smoke \cite{Tobin:19}.
 It is thus extremely important to develop methods adapted to such challenging observation conditions.